xebialabs-community/xld-nginx-plus-plugin/README.md

 ![NginxPlusServerConfiguration](images/configureNginxPlusServer.jpg)

-### Configure servers that are members of an Nginx Plus upstream group
+### Create and Configure the Servers that are Members of an Nginx Plus Upstream Group

 ![UpstreamMemberConfig](images/configureMemberServers.jpg)